AlinaPanasenko/online-shop-for-storehouse/README.md

 # Online Shop For Jewelry

 This app is for the owner of a small one-person business selling handmade jewellery.
-This app is for the owner of a small one-person business selling handmade jewellery.
 It takes orders from the customer through the terminal and writes them to Google Sheets.

 [Here is the live version of my project](https://online-shop-for-jewelry.herokuapp.com/)